BhaGur/InfoSec/week2.md

 # Week 2 Assignments
 This file tasks for the assignments for Information security course.
 It conatins the step I did while performing the tasks for the assignment.
+The file also contains a summary of some of the vulnerabilities of OWASP top 10 from 2022.
+I have also summarised an episode from Darknet Diaries in the file.

 ## Summary of the OWASP top-10 list
 ### Security misconfiguration